 About Honolulu Honolulu is a unique blend of tropical paradise, modern city and small town atmosphere where you will find palm tree lined beaches alongside new high-rise condos, large shopping malls and vintage homes in an Old Hawaii style setting.

-Honolulu Lifestyle - Like Nowhere Else With no winter and the active lifestyles we live, you'll spend much more time outdoors here.
+With no winter and the active lifestyles we live, you'll likely spend significant more time outdoors here.
 That's where that most important of real estate factors comes in - Location.
-Along with the options near you, everything on Oahu is within about an hour's drive, no matter where you are.
-Rush hour excepted, of course.
+Along with the options near you, everything on Oahu is within about an hour's drive, no matter where you live in Honolulu, except rush hours that is.

 Drive to the unspoiled North Shore to take in the world class waves, head to Kailua to enjoy a quieter, even more laid back part of Oahu or go out to Ko Olina, the 2nd Waikiki, on the Leeward side of the Island.
 You'll never run out of places to go and you'll never get tired of the places you do return to over and over.

 In the next few years you may not even need to drive, due to the rail system now being built.
 Someday you will be able to take it from the west side of the Island to Ala Moana Shopping Center and back again.
-Along with Kakaako, this development will bring major changes, including further building near the rail's route.
-It's an exciting time to be in Honolulu real estate!
+Along with Kakaako, this development will bring major changes, including further building near the rail route.
+It's an exciting time for Honolulu real estate!